Gac Fruit: A New Superfood

 How To Eat Gac Fruit

-Eating Gac fruit requires a few tools and a bit of patience.
+Eating Gac fruit requires a few tools and a little instruction

 Start by cutting the fruit in half with a sharp knife to reveal the flesh surrounding its jewel-like seeds.
 The seeds are covered in a bright red pulp, which is the key to the fruit’s health benefits.
 The vivid color of the pulp comes from a high concentration of lycopene.